taijeronv/taijeronv_info/content/home/experience.md

   date_start = "2004-08-15"
   date_end = "2011-06-15"
   description = """
+  - Co-developed the "Follow Me" program providing cadets with a quality experiential learning experience.
+  -
-  I co-developed the "Follow Me" program, which was designed as a tool to teach infantry platoon operations.
+  - which was designed as a tool to teach infantry platoon operations.
 I integrated it into the 3rd and 4th-year military education curriculum, which allowed the cadets to execute platoon missions in a dynamic operational environment giving them a more in-depth